fengming001ntu/SpatialAlign/README.md

 ### Model
-Please follow [Wan2.1](https://github.com/Wan-Video/Wan2.1) to download Wan2.1-1.3B.
+Please follow [Wan2.1](https://github.com/Wan-Video/Wan2.1) to download Wan2.1-T2V-1.3B and set the model folder as `../Wan2.1-T2V-1.3B`.
 We use the ModelScope version by default.

 ---